gbmhunter/blog/content/pages/electronics/teardowns/cavro-xl3000-8-port-syringe-pump-teardown/_index.md

 {{< figure src="/images/electronics-teardowns-cavro-xl3000/cavro-xl3000-syringe-pump-wiring-diagram-for-connector.jpg" caption="The wiring diagram for the PCB finger connector on the Cavro XL-3000 syringe pump.
-Taken from the schematic in the operators manual." caption-position="bottom" width="800px" >}}
+Taken from the schematic in the operators manual."  width="800px" >}}